 3. Submit your documents

-You have three main options for submitting your application to register a foreign corporation in Florida:
+You have two primary options for submitting your application to register a foreign corporation in Florida, as documented on the Division's Start a Business page:

-2. Mail: Send your completed application, required documents, and payment to the Florida Department of State, Division of Corporations.
-This method takes longer but may be preferred if you need to send physical copies.
-This method provides a paper trail but takes more time.
+Mail: Send your completed application, required documents, and payment (check or money order only; credit cards are not accepted for mail submissions) to the Florida Department of State, Division of Corporations.
+This method takes longer but provides a paper trail.
+Filing confirmation is sent by U.S. Mail.

 For organizations managing multiple entity registrations, an efficient automated filing system can streamline this process significantly.
 Pre-filled forms using existing company information save valuable time and reduce error risk.